Original invitation to my very first photography exhibit - "Houston A Look At Fourth Ward" - May 1988

 The denizens of this community have fought long and hard to keep it from going under.
 Bulldozers, fires and jackhammers have just about destroyed all of the buildings I photographed that day.
 Now, new expensive buildings stand in there place.
 These images have seasoned in my mind and are dear to my heart.
 30 years later, I hear the call again...And now 2017, Freedmen's Town is almost gone with only about 40 buildings left.
 My wish is that these photos help illustrate the vibrant neighborhoods within 4th ward and to help preserve what remains.
 Bookmark us as we will be featuring a blog and updates about the future of 4th Ward.
 In the meantime I will continue to work on getting the website finished.

-This website is dedicated to the very special community we met as we explored Freedmen's Town in 1987, one very Hot Houston day.
+This website is dedicated to the very special community we met as we explored the Fourth Ward in 1987, one very Hot Houston day.
 This project was and remains a collaboration by Artists - Roxanne Quezada Chartouni, Photographer and Cecelia Cook Drew, Writer.